 When it comes to sewing clothes in the summer I am totally seduced by simple tops and easy tunics and all other things that can be sewn in a hour (MAYBE two if I’m feeling a teeny bit ambitious).
 I have honestly made eight different pillows already this month.

 Pillows.
 So easy.
 So many places to rest my head.

 It’s part laziness but also the nature of summer.
-I’m busy driving kids back and forth to camp and battling the Fight Club-like atmosphere that emerges from the deep bowels of summer boredom that my remaining energy is spent looking for the quick, easy high that comes from finishing something!
+I’m busy driving kids back and forth to camp and battling the Fight Club-like atmosphere that emerges from the deep bowels of summer boredom.
+My remaining energy is spent looking for the quick, easy high that comes from finishing something.
 Anyone else in this boat?
 So, when Adrianna from Hey June Handmade asked me if I was interested in pattern testing her latest skirt, the Sandbridge, my internal dialogue went some like this “Oh man, a complicated skirt!
-That looks like work.(insert winy voice)” and then “But, this skirt looks awesome and you actually need a skirt.(insert responsible voice)” followed by, “But work! (winy voice)” and finally, “Dude!
+That looks like work.(insert winy voice).”
+And then, “But, this skirt looks awesome and you actually need a skirt.(insert responsible voice)”.
+Followed by, “But work! (winy voice)” and finally, “Dude!
 You have so much to learn from making this.
 Her patterns always fit you.
-Buck up and do it! (angry responsible voice)” I responded to Adrianna with an “I’d love to!”
+Buck up and do it! (angry responsible voice)” I responded to Adrianna with an “I’d love to!”.
 See, I have official grown up status. (more…)